Asian Art Outpost

 rén fēi shēng ér zhī zhī zhě shú néng wú huò

-This is a philosophic pondering by Han Yu, a Tang Dynasty essayist and philosopher (618–907 A.D.).
-It can be translated as, "Knowledge is not innate to man, how can we overcome doubt?" or, "We are not born with knowledge, how does one achieve maturity?".
+人非生而知之者熟能無惑 is a philosophic pondering by Han Yu, a Tang Dynasty essayist, and philosopher (618-907 A.D.).
+This is a Chinese proverb that can be translated as “Knowledge is not innate to man, how can we overcome doubt?” or, “We are not born with knowledge, how does one achieve maturity?.”

 This infers that we need the guidance of a teacher if we wish to learn, mature, and become better.